LakeinLove/Mage-The-Awakening/Lexicon/Hexes.md

 [[Sick]].\
 This lasts for the Duration of the hex unless the subject resolves the [[Tilts|Tilt]] sooner.

 Impose a number of custom [[Tilts]] equal to the Potency of the hex for the Duration of the hex.
-These can be built using the rules for Generic Conditions.
+These can be built using the rules for Generic [[Conditions]].

 ---